Clare College, Cambridge: History

-The college was known as Clare Hall until 1856, when it changed its name to "Clare College".
-(A new "Clare Hall" was founded by Clare College as an exclusively postgraduate institution in 1966.)
+The college was known as Clare Hall until 1856, when it changed its name to 'Clare College'.
+(A new 'Clare Hall' was founded by Clare College as a postgraduate institution in 1966.)

+Women were accepted as undergraduates in 1972, one of the first three previously all-male colleges to do so.

+Coat of arms

+The coat of arms of Clare College are "Or, three chevronels gules, impaling Or, a cross gules; all within a bordure sable guttee d'Or."

+Elizabeth de Clare's first husband was John de Burgh (1286–1313).
+Usually, the arms of the husband appear in the dexter half, the position of greater honour, here occupied by the arms of de Clare.
+This shield with its bordure of gouttes d'or (golden droplets) appears on the personal seal of Elizabeth de Clare.

 Buildings

 Old Court

-Clare's Old Court, a Grade I listed building, frames King's College Chapel as the left border of one of the most celebrated architectural vistas in England.
-It was built between 1638 and 1715, with a long interruption for the English Civil War.
-The period spans the arrival of true classicism into the mainstream of British architecture, such that its progress can be traced in the marked differences between the oldest wing to the north, which still has vaulting and other features in the unbroken tradition of English Gothic, and the final southern block, which shows a fully articulated classic style.
+Clare's Old Court, a Grade I listed building, was built between 1638 and 1715, with a long interruption for the English Civil War.
+The period spans the arrival of classicism into the mainstream of British architecture, such that its progress can be traced in the marked differences between the oldest wing to the north, which still has vaulting and other features in the unbroken tradition of English Gothic architecture, and the final southern block, which shows a fully articulated classic style.

 The college's chapel was built in 1763 and designed by Sir James Burrough, the Master of neighbouring Caius College.
 Its altarpiece is Annunciation by Cipriani.

+Old Court frames King's College Chapel in views from the Backs.

 Clare Bridge

-Clare has a much-photographed bridge over the River Cam and is the oldest of Cambridge's current bridges.
+Clare has a bridge over the River Cam and is the oldest of Cambridge's current bridges.
 It was built of stone in 1640 by Thomas Grumbold and restored in 1969, and is a Grade I listed building.

 Fourteen stone balls decorate it, one of which has a missing section.
-A number of apocryphal stories circulate concerning this – the one most commonly cited by members of college is that the original builder of the bridge was not paid the full amount for his work and so removed the segment to balance the difference in payment.
+A number of apocryphal stories circulate concerning this – one cited by members of the college is that the original builder of the bridge was not paid the full amount for his work and so removed the segment to balance the difference in payment.
 A more likely explanation is that a wedge of stone cemented into the ball as part of a repair job became loose and fell out.